rakshithkalmadi/repixel/PROJECT_SUMMARY.md

 - **Well Documented**: Comprehensive documentation and examples
 - **PyPI Ready**: Proper package structure for easy distribution

-The **Repixel** package is now complete and ready for use!
+The **Re-pixel** package is now complete and ready for use!
 It provides a professional-grade image compression solution with all the features you requested. 🎉